visgl/deck.gl/docs/developer-guide/custom-layers/composite-layers.md

 }
 ```

-When the sublayer receives data decorated by `getSubLayerDatum`, its accessors need to know how to read the data to access the original objects.
+When the sublayer receives data decorated by `getSubLayerRow`, its accessors need to know how to read the data to access the original objects.
 In the above example, `getPosition: d => d.position` would fail if called with `{timestamp: 0}`, while the user expects it to be called with `{position: [-122.45, 37.78], timestamps: [0, 1, 4, 7, 8]}`.
 This can be solved by wrapping the user-provided accessor with `getSubLayerAccessor`:

 ```js
   renderLayers() {